 Product Groups and Categories

-Create a new product by clicking the green '+' icon at the top right of the Products view.
+Once you've successfully integrated with Xero, you can create a new product by clicking the green '+' icon at the top right of the Products view.

 The New Product window will appear.
 Each of the sections of the New Product window is illustrated and explained in more detail below - fields marked with an asterisk are mandatory.